moon-watcher/teenage-queen-md/README.md

 Michelle, Kaneda, WhiteSnake, Stef, Steve Snake, all the genesis dev. scene and the supporters of this project :)

+THIS CODE IS NOT BE USE IN ANY COMMERCIAL PROJECTS WITHOUT MY WRITTEN CONSENT.

 Teenage Queen (c) 1988 Ere

 Please see http://www.pascalorama.com/teenage-queen/